chrishoermann/zod-prisma-types/Readme.md

 }
 ```

-This example generates a zod schema in `prisma/zod/index.ts` that looks like this:
+This example generates the following zod schema for the model in `prisma/zod/index.ts`:

 ```ts
 import { z } from 'zod';